Justice Thomas accepted luxury travel for years from GOP donor, report says - The Boston Globe

 Advertisement

-"This cries out for the kind of independent investigation that the Supreme Court - and only the Supreme Court, across the entire government - refuses to perform," tweeted Sen. Sheldon Whitehouse (D-R.I.), who has sponsored legislation that would direct the court to adopt an ethics code.
+"This cries out for the kind of independent investigation that the Supreme Court - and only the Supreme Court, across the entire government - refuses to perform," tweeted Sen. Sheldon Whitehouse (D-R.I.), who has sponsored legislation that would direct the court to adopt an ethics code and pressed the courts to close the loophole for personal hospitality gifts.

+Sen. Chris Van Hollen (D-Md.), who is chairman of the Senate Appropriations subcommittee on financial services and general government, promised to use the appropriations process to ensure the Supreme Court adopts a code of conduct similar to other members of the federal judiciary.

+"The Supreme Court should have a code of ethics to govern the conduct of its members, and its refusal to adopt such standards has contributed to eroding public confidence in the highest court in the land," Van Hollen said in a statement.

 "Is Supreme Court Justice Clarence Thomas corrupt?
 I don't know," Rep. Ted Lieu (D-Calif.), a member of the House leadership team, said in a tweet.
 "But his secretive actions absolutely have the appearance of corruption. . . .
 For the good of the country, he should resign."